jutge-org/cin/README.md

 print(x)
 ```

 Consequently, the difference between `read` and `scan` is that the latter returns `None` when input is over or content is not correct, whereas the former fails.
-In fact, `read` just performs a `scan` and asserts it is not `None`.
+In fact, `read` just performs a `scan` and checks it is not `None`.

 ## Tokens